EladMati/WinProcessInject/README.md

 How to run the project:
 1) Create folder "C:\Temp" and put inside it the dll "TotallyNotAVirus.dll"
+2) Make sure that the antivirus is off!!
-2) a.
+3) a.
 Download WinProcessInject.exe and run it as administrator
 2) b.
 Or Download the whole solution zip.
-Unzip it and open it in Visual studio (2022).
-Run it a s Release x64 (with c++ 17 defenitions).
-Also run as andministrator
+Unzip it.
+Run Visual studio (2022) as administrator! load the solution (sln file) .Run it a s Release x64 (with c++ 17 defenitions).

 How it was tested:
 1) Several notepad processess were opened before runing the program.
 Each time diffrent number of them.
 Several notepad files were opened while program is running.